ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 Switching back to [button label="Elasticsearch"](tab-1) tab, you'll notice that this log line has other facets like span.id, etc.

+You'll also notice that it has high-value custom metadata added, like "customer_id".
+Switching back to Java, you'll note that these attributes are not applied in the recorder-java service.
+Where did they come from?

+Switching to VS Code, then python, look at app.py.
+See add to attributes and baggage.
+Then switch to Elastic. look at service map. follow trace from trader service. see how all logs emit with attributes.

 Python
 ===

+talk about flask.

+ES|QL. then how to do it with OTTL. need to use OTTL.

 Let's look at where we are starting.